LeonTLam/obsidian-ntnu/01_Current_Semester/TTM4135 Anvendt Kryptografi og Nettverksikkerhet/Concepts/Hill-, Stream Ciphers and One-time Pad/One-time Pad.md

 ## Properties

-Perfect secrecy requires as many keys as messages
+* Perfect secrecy requires as many keys as messages
-OTP is considered the only unbreakable cipher
+* OTP is considered the only unbreakable cipher
+* Main problem is management of  completely random keys
+* Generation, transportation, synchronization and destruction is problematic due to key size being large
+* Only practical between known sender and receiver AFTER key has been securely distributed beforehand (pre-assigned communication).

+## Key management issues for OTP

+**How to generate completely random keys?**
+* True random number generators (TRNGs), radioactive decay, atmospheric noise, etc.
+* Pseudorandom number generators (PRNGs)